What is Eczema?

 Itch

 Eczema isn’t just one condition.
-There are several types that affect different areas of the body and appear in different ways.
+There are several types that affect different areas of the body at the same time.

 Treatments